Federal University of Sergipe

 The Federal University of Sergipe (Universidade Federal de Sergipe, UFS) is a Brazilian public institution based in Sergipe, with campuses in São Cristóvão, Aracaju, Itabaiana, Laranjeiras, and Lagarto.
 Founded in 1967 by the junction of the state's existing colleges, it became its second university (the first being the University of Tiradentes, a private institution founded in 1962) and its first public one.
-It became the state's most reputable and disputed higher education institution, ranking among the country's 40 best universities and Latin America's top 200 list.
+It became the state's most reputable and competitive higher education institution, ranking among the country's 40 best universities and Latin America's top 200 list.

 History

 Following national education reforms, the university became a new, unified campus in São Cristóvão throughout the 1980s.
 In 1987, the fully transferred UFS inaugurated its new campus, which became the institution's headquarters.
 During the 1990s, after the creation of 45 new undergraduate courses, there was an emphasis on technology and academic specialization: the Pólo de Novas Tecnologias (Department for New Technologies) and the Programa de Qualificação Docente (Academic Qualification Program; PQD) were formed.
 During this time, the university started its first master degree programs through the Department of Post-Graduation and Research.
 Independent scientific thinking was promoted by the Programa de Iniciação Científica (Scientific Initiation Program), a partnership between the UFS and the National Council for Scientific and Technological Development.

 Since 2004, the UFS expanded again, based in the government's new social policies, which combine new courses, curricula expansion, reform, and expansion of infrastructure.
 Though generally praised for its scope, the Expansion Program is criticized for its execution, permeated by bureaucracy and enormous personnel costs, and efficiency.
 In 2012, the university had a total of 107 courses across six centres.